 (For additional details about filling out this form, read How to Fill Out Bankruptcy Forms.)

 If you pay back loans to friends or relatives within one year of filing, or even other creditors within 90 days of filing, then this may be considered a “preferential transfer.”
 A preferential transfer can be “undone” in bankruptcy.

 The bankruptcy trustee may file an adversarial proceeding to get the money back from the person or entity you paid, and then disburse the money in equal shares amongst all of your creditors.
 If you paid an ordinary creditor, then that might not matter to you.
 You might care, however, if the trustee sues your mom or sister to get the money back.

 For more information, see Adversary Proceedings in Bankruptcy: Preferential Transfers.

-You have a duty to avoid hiding assets in bankruptcy.
-However, you should reconsider filing bankruptcy if you are about to receive an inheritance (within one year), a significant income tax refund, a settlement from a lawsuit, or repayment from a loan you made to someone else.
-You could use this money to settle with creditors and get out of debt on your own.
-The timing may not be right, or you may need to adjust your available exemptions.
-Either way, you should consult with a bankruptcy attorney to discuss your options.
+You should reconsider filing bankruptcy if you are about to receive an inheritance (within one year), a significant income tax refund, a settlement from a lawsuit, or repayment of a loan you made to someone else.
+Why?
+Because once you receive the funds, you might not be bankrupt—especially if you could use this money to settle with creditors and get out of debt on your own.
+If you find yourself in this situation, consult with a bankruptcy attorney to discuss your options.

-If you already made one or more of these mistakes, you should consult with a bankruptcy attorney to discuss what to do.
-Depending on the circumstances, you may:
+If you already made one or more of these errors, you should consult with a bankruptcy attorney to discuss how to proceed.